 Maybe that’s why I like it.
 I’ve always wanted to live in a black-and-white ’40s movie (with Cary Grant as my love interest, please).

-Workman says she had almost finished decorating the house in a château-inspired style when her famous client changed her mind about the whole thing and pulled the plug.
-She wanted to go in an entirely different direction.
+Workman says she had almost finished decorating the house in a château-inspired style when her famous client changed her mind and decided to go in a different direction.

 “Jennifer wanted to go modern and streamlined but retain the sophistication and stylishness,” says Workman.
 She didn’t want to be locked into a classically French look.